Innovative approaches to moving practical learning online

-A major challenge of the move to more remote learning is how to teach practical subjects.
-Here, Lesley Saunders and Lucy Kirkham discuss how they adapted a large nursing course by adopting a combination of online, blended and socially distant teaching
+A major challenge of the move to remote learning has been how to teach practical subjects.
+Here, Lesley Saunders and Lucy Kirkham discuss how they adopted a combination of online, blended and socially distanced teaching for a large nursing course

-Faced with overhauling our approximately 2,000-strong three-year nursing programme to make it Covid safe, we adopted a combination of online, blended and socially distanced teaching models.
+Faced with overhauling our about 2,000-strong three-year nursing programme to make it Covid safe, we adopted a combination of online, blended and socially distanced teaching models.

 For any subject requiring workplace placement experience, there is a requirement to adopt a degree of flexibility in programme plans and course design.